-ORR is managed by three DOE Program Secretarial Offices and their management, operating, and support contractors.
-This calendar year 2021 Oak Ridge Reservation Annual Site Environmental Report (ASER) contains information furnished to the DOE ORR integrating contractor by other contractors including UT-Battelle, LLC; Consolidated Nuclear Security, LLC; UCOR, an Amentum-led partnership with Jacobs; North Wind Solutions, LLC (North Wind); Oak Ridge Associated Universities; and Isotek.
+ORR is managed by three DOE Program Secretarial Offices and their management and operating contractors and other prime contractors.
+This calendar year 2022 Oak Ridge Reservation Annual Site Environmental Report (ASER) contains information furnished to the DOE ORR integrating contractor by other contractors including UT-Battelle, LLC; Consolidated Nuclear Security, LLC; United Cleanup Oak Ridge LLC (UCOR); North Wind Solutions, LLC (NWSol); Oak Ridge Associated Universities; and Isotek Systems, LLC (Isotek).
 DOE and its contractors at ORR are committed to environmental protection, compliance, and sustainability, which includes the site's utmost efforts to ensure the validity and accuracy of monitoring data.